 I hope this will help you worry less about your baby’s soft spot.
 Enjoy motherhood!

 By Chinelo Okoli

-Chinelo Okoli is a Marketing professional and works at a global research agency by day and is a freelance writer by night.
-She is married with a daughter.
-She also shares original content on her blog: www.neloshalo.blogspot.ng
+Chinelo Okoli is a Marketing professional and works at a global research agency by day and is a freelance writer by night and she also shares original content on her blog: www.neloshalo.blogspot.ng